Kasperjoergensen3/TotalSegmentator/README.md

                  -ta bat \
                  -ml
 ```
+First time the command is used it will automatically download the model wegihts to your .totalsegmentator folder.

 **ANNOUNCEMENT: We recently added support for MR images.
 Try out by using the task `-ta total_mr` or see more details in our [paper](https://arxiv.org/abs/2405.19492).**